SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping

 \subsection{Training Aspect Embedding Models}

-To train the individual aspect-specific embedding models, we use SciDeBERTa v2 \cite{10355927} as the base encoder (183M parameters).
+To train the individual aspect-specific embedding models, we use SciDeBERTa \cite{10355927} as the base encoder (183M parameters), since it has been used by the original SemCSE paper and displayed strong results.
+Also using the same model eliminates a variable that could cause differences in results, so that using the same model enables a more precise relative performance assessment.
 The 768-dimensional output embeddings are projected to a 150-dimensional space using an additional linear projection head.
 For each aspect, training is performed only on samples with at least two valid summaries (i.e., summaries other than \textit{“Not applicable.”}).
 The corresponding dataset sizes are provided in Table \ref{tab:summary_dataset}.

 All models are optimized using AdamW \cite{loshchilov2019decoupledweightdecayregularization} with a learning rate of \(1\text{e}{-5}\), weight decay of \(1\text{e}{-4}\), and a batch size of 32.
 After every 1000 parameter updates, evaluation is conducted on a validation set consisting of 150 samples, each represented by two summaries for the respective aspect.
 During evaluation, the first summary of each sample is used as a query, while the set of second summaries across all samples forms the candidate pool.
 Performance is measured by the average rank at which the correct match is retrieved by the embedding model.